 Smoke has been brought to the vet with injuries from the other two dogs at least twice.
 One time, he had to be sent to the mainland to get surgery as he almost died, and one side of his face and ear are completely paralyzed.
 Another time, Butcher had attacked Smoke and Smoke ended up getting stitches.

 Smoke is good most of the time, but is very territorial over my ex and started growling at my other child when our relationship was ending which obviously made me quite nervous.
 Also, I Have been told by my ex that Smoke will snap if he hears a noise such as a crunching of a water bottle.
 And I’m afraid of what will happen if my son makes such a noise, or if Smoke gets jealous of him.

 I have been told by others that his dogs can be very violent, and have caused a lot of trouble such as wrecking homes.

 He keeps the dogs separated by a baby gate so that the dogs don’t kill each other, but obviously being such big strong dogs, they can knock it down when wanted.
 And I don’t want my son to get caught in the crossfire.

 Child protection is involved, and they have concerns, but can not provide an actual temperament assessment on the dogs.
 Therefore, my lawyer and I are fighting to get a court-ordered assessment.
 If you could please get back to me with the information and prices, that would be great.

 Dr. Polsky’s response:

 Last, the fact that the dog is a pit bull cannot be ignored.
 Animal behavior experts believe that some pit bulls are programmed differently.
-However, the fact that the dog is a pit bull is insufficient to conclude that a danger exists.
+However, the fact that the dog is a pit bull in itself is insufficient to conclude that imminent danger exists.
 Rather the danger must be assessed based on the totality of factors, which include the past history of the dog(s), the medical condition of the dog, it’s training and socialization, etc.